Welcome to Medical Patient Modesty

 about men and modesty in medical settings to men about their

-rights to modesty and we are seeking volunteeers to
+rights to modesty and we are seeking volunteers to

 help with distributing those booklets.